matthewglasenapp/hla_resolve/docs/phasing_decision_tree.md

 2. **Gene fully spanned by single extended haploblock**
    - Classify as `fully_phased`
    - Remove unphased genotypes, run vcf2fasta
-   - Match to the HLA database with full output vcf2fasta output
+   - Match to the HLA database with the full vcf2fasta output

 3. **Gene NOT fully spanned** — enter rescue mode